f3d-app/f3d/.github/PULL_REQUEST_TEMPLATE.md

 ### AI Disclosure

 - [ ] I did not use AI to generate any of the content of that pull request
+- [ ] I used AI to generate code in that pull request:
+ - [ ] I have read the [AI policy](https://f3d.app/dev/AI_POLICY) carefully and understand it.
+ - [ ] I have reviewed carefully each generated line and understood them completely
-- [ ] I used AI to generate code in that pull request, if yes [please disclose](https://f3d.app/dev/AI_POLICY) which part of the code was generated and with which model.
+ - [ ] I disclose below which part of the code was generated and with which AI model:

-- ...
+...

 ### Continuous integration